pikkun0907/pps_knowledge_bank/pages/ac.md

 ## Actor

+We have an actor network $\pi_\theta$ that produce action given a certain observation.

-Update parameter based on "Policy Gradient".
+Update parameter $\theta$ based on "Policy Gradient".

 $$\nabla_\theta J(\theta)=\mathbb E [\nabla_\theta \log\pi_\theta(a|s)\cdot A(s,a)]$$